Thriving plants and wildlife

 D3 Area of woodland in England Little or no change Little or no change Improvement

-D4bi Widespread butterflies in woodland, England Little or no change Little or no change Deterioration
+D4i Relative abundance of all species in England Little or no change Little or no change Deterioration

-D6bi Distribution of priority species in England Deterioration Not assessed Deterioration
+D6bi Distribution of priority species in England Deterioration Deterioration Deterioration

 Potential links - Thriving plants and wildlife